opensheetmusicdisplay/RawJavascript-usage-example/README.md

 The next section explains why we use a file server.

 ## File Loading
-Due to [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) security settings, it's unfortunately hard to access files from your local hard drive directly via script, without file choosing dialogue.
+Due to [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) security settings, it's unfortunately hard to access files from your local hard drive directly via script, without a file choosing dialogue.
 `indexCORS.html` does this and is the simplest possible implementation of OSMD.
 But browsers like Chrome will block this by default.
 That's why we used a local file server in the previous example.